-- Keep weight uphill. - 2WD: Never apply the rear brake while rolling backwards.
-Apply the front brake.
-When fully stopped, shift to the park position. - 4WD: Apply both front and rear brakes gradually.
-When fully stopped, shift to the park position.
+- Keep weight uphill. - Never apply the rear brake while rolling backwards.
+Apply the front brake. - When fully stopped, apply the rear brake as well, and then lock the parking brake.

 Dismount on uphill side or to a side if pointed straight uphill.
 Turn the ATV around and remount, following the procedure described in the Owner's Manual.